 As with most bands in the area, the ‘Honiton Borough Band’ experienced fluctuating fortunes through the ensuing decades, at times flourishing and at other times, languishing ‘in the doldrums’.
 During the 1960s and early 1970s it worked very closely with Ottery St Mary Silver Band and also joined the County Council evening class scheme, which meant the band had use of the local school hall.
 However, by the mid 1970’s, with the demise of the borough councils, increasing fees and rehearsal space only being available during the school term, life became increasingly difficult for the band.

 Fortunately, it had found a home during school holidays with the local Royal British Legion and in 1976, after negotiations with the then band secretary Geoff Dibsdall (Principal Euphonium) and the band committee, the band was offered affiliation with the local branch of the Royal British Legion.
 Once again the band re-badged itself and became known as the ‘Honiton (RBL) Band’ and after many years of impermanence, benefited from having a permanent ‘home’ at the RBL Club and Branch HQ in Dowell Street.
 This arrangement continued until 2004, when Charity Commission guidlelines meant the band could no longer use RBL in its name.
 Official affiliation had to cease, but the band, which re-styled itself simply as Honiton Band, continued to work closely with the local Branch.
 Due to these name changes, we are now often referred to by a variety of titles!
 If you see any variation on Honiton Band - ie Honiton Town Band, Honiton RBL Band, Honiton Silver Band, Honiton Brass Band, Honiton Town RBL Silver Brass Band .............. - that's us folks!
-When the RBL practice venue ceased to be available in 2011, the band moved to the town council offices and more recently it has found a home in Honiton's new community complex, The Beehive .
+When the RBL practice venue ceased to be available in 2011, the band moved to the Senior Citizens Centre and more recently it has found a home in Honiton's new community complex, The Beehive .

 Throughout its years, Honiton Band has been fortunate in being led by a succession of talented conductors and musical directors, beginning with Arthur White.
 In particular, long periods of service were given by John Tiller, who retired in the early 1980’s after more than a decade of conducting and Arthur White’s son Graham, who followed in his father’s footsteps from 1984 to 1998.
 Shorter periods of service were also given by other conductors, including Steve Harze, Andrew Harris and Malcolm Avery.
-More recently the band have been very grateful for the leadership of Arthur Williams, who sadly passed away in November 2013, after 9 years of service.
+More recently the band was very grateful for the leadership of Arthur Williams, who sadly passed away in November 2013, after 9 years of service.
 This was a tragic loss for the band, as Arthur was an extremely popular and very talented MD - however the band were pleased to appoint Elizabeth A Carter as Musical Director in December 2013.

 The band hopes that it will be able to ensure that banding in Honiton continues well into the future.